danascheider/skyrim_inventory_management/docs/aggregate-lists.md

 1. The `quantity` of the item on the aggregate list will be increased by the quantity of the item being added.
 2. The `notes` of the item on the aggregate list will be concatenated with the new item's notes, separated with ` -- `

+Currently, there is no intentional logic around `unit_weight`.
+There is planned work to implement this logic.
+Existing code has the `unit_weight` of an item never change unless it is directly updated on that item.
+That means that there is potential for `unit_weight` to get out of sync between a regular list and an aggregate list.

 #### Removing an Item from a Child List

 When an item is removed from a regular list, the corresponding aggregate list should also be updated. this can be done using the `#remove_item_from_child_list` method, which handles all logic around removing items.
 This method will raise an `Aggregatable::AggregateListError` if it is called on a regular list.